NO FEES UNTIL WE WIN

 Basically, lakes or ponds do not fall under the category of attractive nuisance.
 Additionally, courts are aware of children hurting themselves doing a large variety of activities.
 Thus an assumption is made that children should have an idea about what will put them in danger to the point where they are badly injured or harmed.

 Here are examples of what would fall under the category of attractive nuisances.
 These include, but are not limited to:

 Take as much precaution as possible to protect yourself from premises liability accidents.
 Make sure that you have signs, fences, or gates as warnings for children not to trespass on your property.
 Courts will enforce consequences on individuals who fail to make an effort in creating a safe environment for themselves and their neighborhood.

 Put your common sense to use when you notice children showing interest in something that you may have at your house.
 Act quickly and create a barrier or sign to give them the idea that they are not allowed to step foot on your property without your approval.
 You may also get additional help from your insurance agent to get an idea of what objects fall under the attractive nuisance along with providing helpful tips to protect yourself.

 The last important action you should take is reporting any suspicious behavior from children in your area to local authorities.
 You may also help out another property owner by notifying them about a child potentially making an attempt at trespassing their premises.

 If someone was hurt as a result of a premises liability accident, he or she may be entitled to compensation for their losses.
 Experienced premises liability attorneys at West Coast Trial Lawyers are always available to answer any questions or concerns regarding premises liability claims.
-Reach out to our legal team 24/7 by calling (213) 927-3700 or emailing [email protected]
+We welcome you to reach out to us by calling by calling 213-927-3700 or filling out our contact form.